cfe-lab/Kive/INSTALL.md

 postgresql, and will be automatically restarted on reboot.
 If you need to start or restart the server, see `man pg_ctlcluster`.

+#### Installing on CentOS 6

+CentOS 6 provides PostgreSQL 8.4 via `yum`.
+Once the package is installed, to start the service, run the following with root privileges using `sudo`:

+    service postgresql initdb  # this creates /var/lib/pgsql chkconfig postgresql on  # configures Postgres to run on startup /etc/init.d/postgresql start

+#### Initial configuration

-The postgresql data directory will have been put in a default place, likely `/var/lib/postgresql/9.3/main`.
+The postgresql data directory will have been put in a default place, likely `/var/lib/postgresql/9.3/main` on Ubuntu or `/var/lib/pgsql/data` on CentOS.
 You can figure out where the data directory is by typing `show data_directory;` into the postgres prompt.
 Don't worry about creating a database yet, that will get done later on.

 Typically Postgres caps the number of simultaneous database connections at 100.
 This can be a problem if you intend to run more than 100 worker